 The Parish Hall, kitchen, lounge, and classrooms may be used by parishioners and outside groups, in exchange for a contribution to defray costs.
 Parishioners and groups using the facilities must complete a "Request for Use of Facilities" form available from the Parish Administrator.
-Refer to the Building Use Policy for additional information.
+Refer to Handbook for Use of Trinity Facilities for additional information.
 One Time Use: